DevelopmentalImagingMCRI/hypothalamus_volumetrics/README.md

 **Hypothalamus Volumes in Adolescent ME/CFS**

-Code used for statistical analysis in our paper, _Hypothalamus volumes in adolescent Myalgic Encephalomyelitis/Chronic Fatigue Syndrome: Impact of self-reported fatigue and illness duration_ - Byrne et al. Please refer to the transcript for information about behavioural/clinical measures and MRI acquisition.
+Code used for statistical analysis in _Hypothalamus volumes in adolescent Myalgic Encephalomyelitis/Chronic Fatigue Syndrome: Impact of self-reported fatigue and illness duration_ - Byrne et al. Please refer to the transcript for information about behavioural/clinical measures and MRI acquisition.

 Hypothalamus volumes for this analysis were calculated using the following segmentation tool: https://github.com/BBillot/hypothalamus_seg (ref: https://doi.org/10.1016/j.neuroimage.2020.117287).